chrischow/wordle_solver/README.md

 ## Why Read On?
 Wordle is a relatively recent game, and covering the entire solution space requires a great deal of effort and computing power.
 Therefore, there are numerous ideas left to explore and issues to address.
 The first issue is that optimal play is a little more complex than just seed words, as some of the more complete studies (mainly [Smyth](https://towardsdatascience.com/what-i-learned-from-playing-more-than-a-million-games-of-wordle-7b69a40dbfdb)) have hinted.
 The second issue is that there were varying definitions of "best", and not all studies included sufficient metrics to measure the strategies' performance.

+## TL;DR
-This post attempts to address these gaps.
-First, we show that some seed words are *better* than others overall, but what is "best" depends on the other components of a Wordle strategy and the metrics used.
-We simulate games while doing the opposite of what most authors have done: we fix the seed words as those recommended by various authors (see table above), and vary the other components of a Wordle strategy.
-Second, we introduce several metrics and logging parameters to measure performance.
-This makes it easier to compare and analyse different strategies.
+This post attempts to address the abovementioned issues.
+First, we show that some seed words are *better* than others overall, but what is "best" depends on the other components of a Wordle strategy.
+We achieve this by simulating games in the opposite manner from what most authors have done - that is, we fix the seed words as those recommended by various authors (see table above), and vary the other components of a Wordle strategy.
+The key points:

+- The other components of a Wordle strategy are the **ranking algorithm** and the **decision rules for prioritising between solving and info collection**
+- The ranking algorithm heavily influences Wordle performance
+- The chosen **metric** also determines what is best, and therefore, what words are best

+Second, we introduce several metrics and logging parameters to measure performance, and compare and analyse different strategies.

+- The metrics introduced were:
+    - Average number of steps taken to reach a solution
+    - Solution success rate
+    - The proportion of challenges solved within 3 steps or less
+- The data logged for each simulation were:
+    - Candidate words guessed at each step
+    - Feedback obtained at each step
+    - Number of candidates remaining after each step
+    - Overall number of steps taken
+    - Simulation run metadata e.g. what strategy was used (seed word, algo) and what the solution was

 ## The Game
 For the uninitiated, Wordle is Mastermind for 5-letter words, plus some humblebragging on social media.
 The aim of the game is to guess an undisclosed word in six tries.
 On each guess, Wordle will tell you if each letter: